JackieBinya/jacqueline-binya-website/content/posts/css/extract-svgs.md

 #### External SVG

-To embed the SVG in your Vuejs template you use the methods listed below:
+To embed the SVG in your Vuejs template you use the methods listed below and always ensure that the `xlmns` attribute is included in your root element otherwise none of the methods provided will work!

 (i) Embedding an external svg as an image element in a Vuejs template:
 ![Embedding an external svg as an image element in a Vuejs template](https://res.cloudinary.com/di70zcupa/image/upload/v1611904084/svg-img-implementantion_bhxx8s.png)